slondr/pavlisp/README.md

 # Pavlisp
 A small-scale lisp interpreter.

-For details on copying, see `COPYING`.
+For details on copying, see `LICENSE`.

 For details on compiling, see `Makefile`.